Get assessed by a physiotherapist

 When should I seek medical help?

-You don’t always need to seek medical help for a sprained ankle.
-You can usually treat a mild ankle sprain by following some self-care measures at home (see our section on self-help).
-But if your sprain is very bad, you may need medical attention.
+You don’t always need to seek medical help for ankle sprain symptoms.
+You can usually treat a mild ankle sprain by following some self-care measures at home (see our self-help for a sprained ankle section).
+But if your sprain is severe, you may need medical attention.
 It’s possible you may have damaged other parts of your ankle such as the bones or tendons.
-And it can be difficult to know if you have a very bad sprain or a broken bone (fracture) without an X-ray.
+It can be difficult to know if you have a very severe sprain or a broken bone (fracture) without an X-ray.

 If you keep spraining your ankle or it feels unstable, make an appointment to see a GP or a physiotherapist.